Digital-Jelly/PushbulletProxy/README.md

   "accessToken": "YOUR ACCESS TOKEN"
 }

 It should be noted all users added will only be available for the uptime of the server.
 The users collection is held in memory, as a list.
-Users must have a non-empty username, and an accessToken that matches a whitelisted collection of accessTokens (and by implication, be noy empty).
+Users must have a non-empty username, must not have a duplicate username, and an accessToken that is not empty.

 Task 2: